Debugging macOS

 Did you know that many problems can be isolated by checking with an entirely unconfigured macOS account?

+Apple has increasingly made it hard to mess with macOS system files.
+That’s true whether you intentionally want to extend macOS’s functionality or if a malicious party is trying to install and activate a virus.
 However, many system components and all Apple and third-party apps rely on preferences and other files to store your custom settings, caches for work in progress, and other data.
 If those files corrupt, macOS may be perfectly fine, but you can’t get anything done in an app or your account.

 Once you’ve gone through troubleshooting your Mac within your account that doesn’t seem to improve matters, the next big leap before reinstalling macOS is to set up a fresh macOS user account.
 From this account, you can test hardware, like your Wi-Fi or ethernet adapter; add printers and scanners; or run third-party software that keeps crashing on launch.